 - Everyone deserves access to safe, decent and affordable housing

 - Homeownership is possible if the customer is ready and willing

 - “Housing First” is an effective approach

-- Educated and counseled 321 people through our Asset Building Program, building their knowledge about budgeting, personal finance, and how to become a homeowner.
+- Educated and counseled 504 individuals via our Asset Building program, building their knowledge about budgeting, personal finance, and how to be a homeowner.

-Read more in our 2021 Annual Report to learn more our programs, our corporate sponsors and major donors, and our how we've helped our customers go from homelessness to homeownership, every step of the way.
+Read more in our 2022 Annual Report to learn more our programs, our corporate champions, and our how we've helped our customers go from homelessness to homeownership, every step of the way.